tannerdolby/eleventy-plugin-metagen/README.md

 {% metagen metadata %}
 ```

-See the [metagen docs](https://metagendocs.netlify.app/) for more details on plugin usage.

 ## Contributing
-If you notice an issue or there is metadata that you need generated which isn't supported, feel free to [open an issue](https://github.com/tannerdolby/eleventy-plugin-metagen/issues).
+If you find a bug or there is metadata that you need generated which isn't supported, feel free to [open an issue](https://github.com/tannerdolby/eleventy-plugin-metagen/issues).

-1. Fork this repo
-2. Clone `git clone git@github.com:tannerdolby/eleventy-plugin-metagen.git`
-3. Install dependencies `npm install`
-4. Build `npm run build`
-5. Serve locally `npm run dev`

 ## Meta Tag Reference
 - [Open Graph](https://ogp.me/)